Pacjonek/fyt-dialer/README.md

 #### Module protocol:
 **Update codes** (prefix `U` like `U_PHONE_NAME`) - reading value from this type of code must be implemented as an observer even if you want to retrieve the value only once,

-**Get codes** (prefix `G_...`) - no known examples for the Bluetooth module,
+**Get codes** (prefix `G`) - no known examples for the Bluetooth module,

 **Command codes** (prefix `C` like `C_DIAL`) - commands changing module state, doing some action.

-*Codes reference*: Decompiled APKs (mostly `com.syu` id family).
+*Codes reference*: Decompiled APKs (mainly `com.syu.bt` and `com.syu.ms`).

 ### Code reversing
-DUDU firmware uses Tencent Legu encryption in its APKs, so statically analyzing it's not easy in that case; it's better to decompile (to analyse) firmware from other FYT-based manufacturers
+DUDU firmware uses Tencent Legu encryption in its APKs, so statically analyzing it is almost impossible; it's better to reverse firmware files from other FYT-based manufacturers, IPC communication is the same.